-Voluntary Preliminary Draft due on Sunday 29 November, 11:55 pm Week 9 - (3 - 4 December): Political Ideologies: Nationalism & Liberalism - Two-hour online discussion session. - Week 10 (10 11 December): The Great War & the Interwar Era - Two-hour online discussion session. - Week 11 (17 18 December): Political Ideologies: Fascism & Socialism - Two-hour online discussion session.
+Feedback sessions on the essay plan in office-hours with the SL facilitators

+Week 9 - (20 - 22 April): Political Ideologies: Nationalism & Liberalism

+Voluntary Preliminary Draft due on Sunday 25 April, 11:55 pm

+Week 10 - (27 - 29 April): The Great War & the Interwar Era

+Week 11 - (4 - 6 May): Political Ideologies: Fascism & Socialism

+Bonus assignment deadline Sunday 11 May, 11:55 pm

+Week 12 - No discussions due to holiday

+Week 13 - (18 - 20 May): Second World War, Cold War & Decolonisation

-Process Essay papers are due on Sunday 20 December, 11:55 pm Week 12 - (24 - 25 December): The Second World War, The Cold War and Decolonization • Two-hour online discussion session.
+Process Essay papers are due on Monday 17 May, 11:55 pm

-Bonus assignment deadline Sunday 27 December, 11:55 pm Week 13 - (31 December - 1 January): No discussion classes Week 14 - (7 - 8 January): Global Challenges: Environmental Impact of Modernity • Two-hour online discussion session.
+Week 14 - (25 - 27 May): No discussion sections

-Online Exam preparation tutorials with FASS facilitators Feedback sessions on the Process Essay in online tutorials with SL facilitators Second midterm (In the finals week, date will be announced on SUCourse+) Golden rules for online Discussion Sessions - Don't be late No students are allowed into the online session after the first 10 minutes.
-Be punctual and respect the digital environment etiquette. - Keep your camera on during the online sessions Attendance will be taken each hour and you are expected to actively participate.
-Therefore, please keep your camera on, but only turn on your microphone when asked or planning to speak. - Communicate in English Language is best learned with practice.
+Online Exam preparation tutorials with FASS facilitators

+Online feedback sessions on the Process Essay with SL facilitators in the finals week

+Second midterm (In the finals week, date will be announced on SUCourse+)

+Golden rules for online Discussion Sessions

+- Don't be late

+No students are allowed into the online session after the first 10 minutes.
+Be punctual and respect the digital environment etiquette.

+- Keep your camera on during the online sessions

+Attendance will be taken each hour and you are expected to actively participate.
+Therefore, please keep your camera on, but only turn on your microphone when asked or planning to speak.

+- Communicate in English

+Language is best learned with practice.
 Discussion sessions are safe environments to make mistakes and ask questions.
-Use this opportunity and communicate in English. - Be patient and follow the instructions You will be writing, listening, reading and talking a lot in an academic environment.
+Use this opportunity and communicate in English.

+- Be patient and follow the instructions

+You will be writing, listening, reading and talking a lot in an academic environment.
 It will initially feel intimidating and hard.
 Be patient, follow the instructions and work hard.
-Your language skills will improve throughout the semester and you will find things easier as you get use to the assignments, the terminology, and the overall logic of the course.
-How to follow your grade performance Freshman year can be overwhelming and demanding.
+Your language skills will improve throughout the semester and you will find things easier as you get used to the assignments, the terminology, and the overall logic of the course.

+How to follow your grade performance

+Freshman year can be overwhelming and demanding.
 It is always wise to keep a close track of your own performance throughout the course.
 Below is a simplified formula that will help you predict or calculate your grade.
 This formula is just a helping tool.
 It is not definitive and subject to change.
 Please make sure to consult the actual grading rubric and/or the course coordinator for more accurate information.
-The formula is as follows: MT: Midterm examination (Sum of best 5 discussion worksheet grades) + $[(MT1+MT2) \times (0.25)]$ + (Sum of writing assignment components) + (bonus assignment points) + (sum of Top Hat bonus points)
+The formula is as follows:

+MT: Midterm examination

+(Sum of best 5 discussion worksheet grades) + [(MT1+MT2) x (0.25)] + (Sum of writing assignment components) + (bonus assignment points) + (sum of 4 best Top Hat bonus points)